7castle/manage-vm/README.md

 A simple web app which uses Proxmox to manage virtual machines.

 ## Running
+NOTE: Make sure you run in a virtualenv with Python 3.4.4

 In the managevm directory, copy secrets.py.template to secrets.py, and replace all variables with your information.

 Install requirements